Simply scan the QR code below with your phone camera or click the link below to upload an image

 In the gallery above you’ll find examples of cases completed using a multitude of different teeth straightening systems all completed on local patients from Bedfordshire.

 Teeth straightening can be combined with other cosmetic options like bonding, crowns, bridges or veneers, teeth whitening, or dental implants for larger gaps to further enhance the aesthetics of a smile.
-Click on each treatment term to learn more.
+Click on the highlighted treatment terms to learn more.
 The last case in our gallery is one in which many of the above were utilised.

 All of the pictures in our gallery are of our own patients who have been through the process with us and kindly given permission to show their images.
 We never use stock images of models in our marketing as we’d rather let our happy patients show what we’re able to do to help other local people just like them.